LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Related Work

-Several benchmarks have also been developed to evaluate the judge's performance.
-Early efforts like LLMEval \cite{llmeval}, MTBench \cite{judgeFirst}, and FairEval \cite{faireval} focus on consistency with human judgment, though they may favor stylistic fluency over factual correctness.
-LLMBar \cite{llmbar} improves evaluation rigor by introducing ground-truth preference labels and stricter instruction adherence.
-JudgeBench \cite{judgebench} further advances the field by emphasizing objective correctness in challenging domains such as knowledge, reasoning, mathematics, and programming.
+Several benchmarks have been developed to evaluate the performance of LLM-based judges.
+Early efforts such as LLMEval \cite{llmeval}, MT-Bench \cite{judgeFirst}, and FairEval \cite{faireval} primarily focus on alignment with human preferences, often emphasizing stylistic fluency over factual accuracy.
+LLMBar \cite{llmbar} enhances evaluation rigor by incorporating ground-truth preference labels and enforcing stricter instruction compliance.
+More recently, JudgeBench \cite{judgebench} advances the field by targeting objective correctness across challenging domains, including factual knowledge, logical reasoning, mathematics, and code generation.

-However, while these benchmarks assess overall judging ability, they do not examine evaluator safety or robustness.
-In this work, we introduce the first benchmark designed specifically to evaluate the safety risks and reliability of LLM-based evaluators.
+While these benchmarks provide valuable insights into overall evaluation quality, they overlook a critical dimension: the {robustness and security} of the evaluators themselves.
+In this work, we address this gap by proposing the first benchmark explicitly designed to assess the adversarial robustness and reliability of LLM-based judges under adversarial manipulation.